Improving Factuality of 3D Brain MRI Report Generation with Paired Image-domain Retrieval and Text-domain Augmentation: Introduction

 \section{Introduction}

-Stroke is the second leading cause of death and the third leading cause of disability worldwide, as well as a major cause of dementia~\citep{feigin2022world}.
-Acute ischemic stroke (AIS), accounting for approximately 70\% of all stroke cases globally, arises from a sudden loss of blood supply to one or more major vessels of the brain~\citep{campbell2019ischaemic}.
-Timely intervention of AIS is critical, as delays in initial treatment can significantly increase the risk of permanent neurological damage and long-term disability.
-Current stroke management guidelines from the American Heart Association/American Stroke Association (AHA/ASA) emphasize the importance of rapid endovascular intervention within 4.5 to 6 hours of symptom onset to reduce the likelihood of long-term impairment~\citep{powers2019guidelines}.
+Stroke is the second leading cause of death worldwide and a major contributor to long-term disability and dementia~\cite{feigin2022world}.
+Acute ischemic stroke (AIS), which accounts for approximately 70\% of all stroke cases, results from abrupt interruption of cerebral blood flow and requires time-critical intervention, as treatment delays substantially increase the risk of irreversible neurological deficits~\cite{campbell2019ischaemic}.
+Accordingly, current American Heart Association/American Stroke Association (AHA/ASA) guidelines emphasize rapid reperfusion therapy within narrow therapeutic windows to improve functional outcomes~\cite{powers2019guidelines}.

-Magnetic resonance imaging (MRI) plays a central role in the diagnosis and management of AIS, providing insights into brain tissue viability and ischemic injury~\citep{san2018imaging}.
-Diffusion weighted imaging (DWI) and apparent diffusion coefficient (ADC) are particularly valuable for detecting acute ischemic changes, enabling clinicians to assess both ischemic territories and potential hemorrhagic transformation~\citep{campbell2019ischaemic}.
-Accordingly, these MRI findings are essential for corroborating neurological assessments and guiding therapeutic decisions in AIS treatment.